goodshuffle/goodshuffle-developer-site/content/docs/components/item-list.md

 **Q: How can I find the attributes for items in my inventory?**

 You can find the attributes for an item by clicking the item in your Goodshuffle Pro inventory and looking under Specs.
 All lines that are not Primary Category or Sub Category are considered attributes (see below).

+You can learn more about adding attributes [here](https://help.goodshuffle.com/en/articles/2114066-attributes-what-they-are-how-to-use-them).

 ![Category String in URL](/attribute-location.png)